netdata/netdata/docs/contributing/style-guide.md

 In text, follow the general [English standards](https://owl.purdue.edu/owl/general_writing/mechanics/help_with_capitals.html) for capitalization.
 In summary:

 - Capitalize the first word of every new sentence.
-- Don't use uppercase for emphasis (Netdata is the BEST!).
+- Don't use uppercase for emphasis.
+(Netdata is the BEST!)
 - Capitalize the names of brands, software, products, and companies according to their official guidelines.
+(Netdata, Docker, Apache, Nginx)
 - Avoid camel case (NetData) or all caps (NETDATA).

 #### Capitalization of 'Netdata' and 'netdata'

-Whenever you refer to the company Netdata, Inc. or the open-source monitoring agent the company develops, capitalize: Netdata.
+Whenever you refer to the company Netdata, Inc., or the open-source monitoring agent the company develops, capitalize **Netdata**.

 However, if you are referring to a process, user, or group on a Linux system, you should not capitalize, as by default those are typically lowercased.
-In this case, you should also fence these terms in an inline `` `code block` ``.
+In this case, you should also fence these terms in an inline code block: `` `netdata` ``.

 ```
 # Not recommended